plomlompom/PlomWiki/README.txt

   are handed over to work/todo_urgent which has to be finished before any other action on the wiki (like viewing a page) can be performed.
 Tasks could also be handed over to work/todo which only gets worked on if ?action=work is called.
+* The files work/.gitignore and work/temp/.gitignore can safely be deleted.
+They merely ensure that said directories are commited to git even as they're empty.